[HISTORY: Adopted by the Council of the City of Meriden 10-7-1963 as Ch. 13, Art. I, of the 1963 Code. Amendments noted where applicable.]

 It shall be unlawful for the owner or occupant of any premises in the City to allow any poison ivy, poison oak or poison sumac to grow or remain on such premises within 25 feet of an established street line, or within 25 feet of adjoining property except with the written consent of the owner of such adjoining property.

-The provisions of this chapter may be enforced by citation, in addition to other remedies.
-The following persons have the authority to issue citations for violation pursuant to this chapter: the Director of Health and Human Services, the Environmental Health Administrator and any sanitarian.
+The provisions of this chapter may be enforced by citation up to $250, in addition to other remedies.
+The following persons have the authority to issue citations for violation pursuant to this chapter: sanitarian, Environmental Health Administrator, Associate Director of Health and Director of Health and Human Services.